 Your pre-workout snack should also have a moderate amount of protein to help with muscle recovery, but lower amounts of fat and fiber, Dr. Pritchett says.
 "You want to consume foods that are going to digest quickly and not sit in the stomach," she says.
 Fat and fiber tend to take longer to digest, so they can lead to uncomfortable gastrointestinal symptoms during a workout.

 Here are some snack combos and easy-to-prepare meals that would be ideal to eat two to three hours before a workout, according to Dr. Pritchett.
 If you're competing or participating in a race, it's important not to eat anything new, and stick to what your body can tolerate, she says.
-In other words, safe the burrito for another day.
+In other words, save the burrito for another day.